Renormalization Treatment of IR and UV Cutoffs in Waveguide QED and Implications to Numerical Model Simulation: Conclusion

 \section{Conclusion}

 We presented a non-perturbative derivation of the physical parameters governing light-matter interactions in a waveguide-QED setup, explicitly accounting for the effects of IR and UV cutoffs that are necessarily introduced in numerical simulations.
 Our approach is based on a first-principles Hamiltonian description and relies on the direct computation of the atomic dynamics in the time domain, which allows us to explicitly track the effects of these cutoffs.
-We connected our derivation to the standard Green's function formalism in scattering theory, providing a physical interpretation of the renormalization effects in terms of loop corrections, and demonstrated that our results extend naturally to multi-photon scattering processes.
+We connected our derivation to the standard Green's function formalism in scattering theory, providing a physical interpretation of the renormalization effects in terms of loop corrections, and identified how these corrections enter the propagator-dressing part of multi-photon scattering processes.

 We provided explicit expressions for the physical parameters as functions of the bare ones and the cutoffs, which is of practical importance for the design of accurate and efficient waveguide-QED simulators, since the bare parameters are not directly observable and must be adjusted to reproduce the desired physical behavior.
 In particular, we introduced a renormalization-aware parameterization that enables physical accuracy to be maintained while reducing the computational cost of simulations by narrowing the effective bandwidth of the model.
 Although based on a simple model, the end-to-end, renormalization-aware approach presented in this work paves the way toward the design of resource-efficient light-matter simulators.